-Pregnancy is a magical time for a mother.
-The glow, the joy, the feeling of becoming a mother, and waiting to hold your baby for the first time, just makes it even more wonderful.
-The extra care and caution that follows with this period will determine the health and happiness of your child.
-Now, there are several health advice given by your health expert that you follow during your pregnancy, but some we just hear from random sources, tidbits, wannabe medical experts, and quacks.
-In such a sensitive time mothers tend to stress too much and do everything possible to prepare themselves for giving a healthy birth.
-But not all information is reliable, so, we are here to debunk some of these myths particularly related to healthy sleeping positions during pregnancy.
+Now, there are several pieces of health advice given by the health expert that you follow during your pregnancy, but some we just hear from random sources, tidbits, wannabe medical experts, and quacks.
+In such a sensitive time, mothers tend to stress too much and do everything possible to prepare themselves for giving a healthy birth.

 Myth-1: Sleeping On Your Back During Pregnancy is Okay!

-Well it’s not that okay!
-During pregnancy women go through a lot, they stress about their baby and they are exhausted and overwhelmed.
-To care for its cub a mother will do anything and everything.
+Well, it’s not that okay!
+During pregnancy, women go through a lot, they stress about their baby, and they are exhausted and overwhelmed.
+To care for their cub, a mother will do anything and everything.
 Hence, they stress themselves too much whenever they do something they shouldn’t have during pregnancy.
-Now, we will clear this once for all.
-Sleeping on your back isn’t as good as you thought it would be.
-Sleeping on your backs when you’re expecting can run some serious birthing risks.
-Back sleeping after 28 weeks can induce the risk of stillbirth, evidently to up to 5.8% chances.
-So think before anyone lets you believe that it’s not harmful.
+Now, we will clear this once and for all.

 Recommended Sleeping Positions for Pregnant Women